yamanakh/Cpp-Primer/ch01/README.md

 program with each of these statements.
 Correct any errors you encounter.

 Compiled result:
-1) These two lines are fine as the syntax for the start and end of a comment is within quotation marks, thus read as a string.
 ```cpp
 std::cout << "/*";  /* -> Compilation successfull. */
 std::cout << "*/";  /* -> Compilation successfull. */
 ```

-2) This line is problematic.
-The first comment pair is fine /* "\*/ but the second " and \*/ are on their own.
+1) These two lines are fine as the syntax for the start and end of a comment is within quotation marks, thus read as a string.

 ```cpp
 std::cout << /* "*/" */;    /* -> Compilation unsuccessfull. */
 ```

-3) This line looks similar to the previous case but The middle part, " /* ", is read as a string and thus fine.
+2) This line is problematic.
+The first comment pair is fine /* "\*/ but the second " and \*/ are on their own.

 ```cpp
 std::cout << /* "*/" /* "/*" */;    /* -> Compilation successfull. */
 ```
+3) This line looks similar to the previous case but The middle part, " /* ", is read as a string and thus fine.

-To **correct the mistake** just add a quote on line 3:
+To **correct the mistake** just add an additional quotation mark on line 3:
 ```cpp
 std::cout << "/*";
 std::cout << "*/";